pranjul-jani/polling-project/README.md

 # polling-project
- A simple polling project made by using django docs
+ This project is a basic project made with the help of django documetation it helps you getting started with django and learn its basic concepts